Boris-Bodin/nexus-nook/README.md

 # Nexus Hook: Streamline Your Online Presence

 Welcome to the Nexus Hook repository.
 Nexus Hook is a robust and efficient link-in-bio application designed to streamline your online presence.
+This project is open source and intended for learning purposes.

 ## Explore Nexus Hook